SuperDisk/hUGEDriver/README.md

 3. Place the exported `.asm` file in your RGBDS project.
 4. Load `hl` with your song descriptor name, and `call hUGE_init`
 5. In your game's main loop or in a VBlank interrupt, `call hUGE_dosound`
-6. When assembling your game, be sure to specify your music file and hUGEDriver.z80 in your call to `rgbasm`/`rgblink`!
+6. When assembling your game, be sure to specify your music file and hUGEDriver.asm in your call to `rgbasm`/`rgblink`!

 See the `rgbds_example` directory for a working example!